Charles Jost Burchell

 Charles Jost Burchell, (1 July 1876 - 12 August 1967) was a Canadian diplomat.
 He served as Canada's first High Commissioner to Australia from 1939 to 1941 and as Canada's first and last High Commissioner to the Dominion of Newfoundland serving from 1941 to 1944 and again from 1948 to 1949.

 Burchell also raised the possibility of the island, which was then ruled by a British appointed Commission of Government, might join Canadian Confederation following the war.
 He "quietly sounded out prominent St. John's citizens on Confederation and quietly encouraged St. John's lawyer John McEvoy to promote publicly Confederation between the two countries."
 Burchell concluded that the restoration of responsible government by Britain may have to occur before the island would consider joining Canada.

 Early life

 Charles Jost Burchell was born in Sydney, Nova Scotia on 1 July 1876.
 He attended Sydney Academy and Dalhousie University, read law, and was admitted to the Nova Scotia bar in April 1899.

 He married E. Gertrude Currie on 8 May 1901, and they had four children.

+In December 1917, after the Halifax explosion, Burchell acted as counsel for the owners of the SS Imo during the inquiry in the Exchequer Court of Canada (and is portrayed by the actor Pete Postlethwaite in the 2003 TV series Shattered City).

 A keen curler, Burchell represented Nova Scotia at the 1936 Macdonald Brier, Canada's men's curling championship, on a team skipped by Murray Macneill.